nielsdimmers/ProductivityTools/README.md

 weight - set your weight
-legal - get copyright information d - add symptom to dysfunction mapping
+legal - get copyright information d - add symptom to dysfunction mapping drink - set the amount drunk for today
 ```
 Add a / before it in telegram to execute them when sending messages to the bot.